 Pregnancy / Lactation

-Use of yokukansan in breast-feeding infants, children, and mothers (referred to as MICA) during China's Ming dynasty period (circa 1555) has been described.4
+Use of yokukansan in breastfeeding infants, children, and mothers (MICA treatment approach) during China's Ming dynasty period (circa 1555) has been described.(Muneoka 2015)

 Information regarding safety and efficacy in pregnancy and lactation is lacking.
 According to Japanese product labeling, the safety of yi-gan san has not been established.
-Use should be considered only if the expected benefit outweighs possible risks.8
+Use should be considered only if the expected benefit outweighs possible risks.(TJ-54 2014)

-Coadministration of glycyrrhiza-, glycyrrhizinic acid-, or glycyrrhizinate-containing preparations may lead to pseudoaldosteronism, hypokalemia, and myopathy.8
+Coadministration of glycyrrhiza-, glycyrrhizinic acid–, or glycyrrhizinate-containing preparations with yokukansan may lead to pseudoaldosteronism, hypokalemia, and myopathy.(TJ-54 2014)

-Use caution in patients with extremely weak GI tracts, as adverse effects including anorexia, nausea, vomiting, diarrhea, epigastric distress may occur.
+Use caution in patients with disorders of the GI tract, as adverse effects including anorexia, nausea, vomiting, diarrhea, and epigastric distress may occur.

 Reversible adverse effects including sedation, nausea, vomiting, diarrhea, epigastric discomfort, hypokalemia, and leg edema have been reported with yokukansan administration; no metabolic adverse effects have been documented.
-However, suppression of lipid synthesis and reduction of fat accumulation in adipocytes was observed via modulation of transcription factors without affecting glucose uptake.5, 34 A case of yokukansan-induced pneumonitis was reported in a 74-year-old man.35
+However, suppression of lipid synthesis and reduction of fat accumulation in adipocytes were observed via modulation of transcription factors without affecting glucose uptake.(Nishiyama 2011, Yu 2014) A case of yokukansan-induced pneumonitis was reported in a 74-year-old man.(Nakamura 2012)

-Clinically important adverse reactions described in TJ-54 prescribing information include interstitial pneumonia, pseudoaldosteronism, heart failure, myopathy or rhabdomyolysis, hepatic dysfunction and jaundice, and skin hypersensitivity (ie, rash, redness, pruritus).
-Monitor patients closely and discontinue use if any of these adverse events occur.8
+Clinically important adverse reactions described in the TJ-54 prescribing information include interstitial pneumonia, pseudoaldosteronism, heart failure, myopathy or rhabdomyolysis, hepatic dysfunction and jaundice, and skin hypersensitivity (ie, rash, redness, pruritus).
+The Japanese product labeling recommends close monitoring and discontinuation of use if any of these adverse events occur.(TJ-54 2014)

 This information relates to an herbal, vitamin, mineral or other dietary supplement.
 This product has not been reviewed by the FDA to determine whether it is safe or effective and is not subject to the quality standards and safety information collection standards that are applicable to most prescription drugs.
 This information should not be used to decide whether or not to take this product.
 This information does not endorse this product as safe, effective, or approved for treating any patient or health condition.
 This is only a brief summary of general information about this product.
 It does NOT include all information about the possible uses, directions, warnings, precautions, interactions, adverse effects, or risks that may apply to this product.
 This information is not specific medical advice and does not replace information you receive from your health care provider.
 You should talk with your health care provider for complete information about the risks and benefits of using this product.